MAHMOUDRR707/Breast-Cancer-Predictor/README.md

 I have taken the dataset of the previous breast cancer patients and train the model to predict whether the cancer is **benign** or **malignant**.
 These predictions will help doctors to do surgeries only when the cancer is malignant, thus reducing the unnecessary surgeries for woman.

 For building the project I have used Wisconsin Breast cancer data which has 569 rows of which 357 are benign and 212 are malignant.
 The data is prepossessed and scaled.
-I have trained with Random forest Classifier gives best accuracy of 95.0%.
+I have trained with Random forest Classifier gives best accuracy of 95.0% , using Knn with grid search hyperparameter I got 98%.
 To provide the easy to use interface to doctors I have developed a website that will take the data and display the output with accuracy and time taken to predict.

 ## Languages or Frameworks Used